 As with all dog training, starting them off at a young age is the best way to ensure that the training will have maximum effectiveness.

 Training a canine is important regardless of their duties around your home.
-However, if you want your pup to play the role of a guard dog, you’re going to want to make sure you have time to train them thoroughly, and we’re not just talking about how to use the bathroom.
-Here is a link to a thorough breakdown of how to train a guard dog.
+However, if you want your pup to play the role of a guard dog, you will want to make sure you have time to train them thoroughly, and we’re not just talking about how to use the bathroom.

-A critical element with a good guard dog is training them to bark out a warning any time a stranger comes to the door.
+A critical element with a good guard dog is training them to bark a warning whenever a stranger comes to the door.

-There are ways to train a dog to exercise educated barking, which involves both teaching the dog to bark at strangers as well as — critically — teaching them to stop barking on command.
+There are ways to train a dog to exercise educated barking, which involves teaching the dog to bark at strangers and — critically — teaching them to stop barking on command.

 Obedience is key

 Also, make sure to teach your dog to obey you over anyone else.
-If a burglar can control the dog using the same commands, your entire system will be compromised.
+Your entire system will be compromised if a burglar can control the dog using the same commands.

-It’s essential to ensure that you socialize your guard dog so that they know that every person they pass by in public, like on a walk through the park, isn’t a threat.
-Of course, the top of the list of people you want your dog comfortable with is your family, all of whom should spend plenty of time loving on the animal.
+It’s essential to ensure that you socialize your guard dog so that they know that everyone they pass by in public, like on a walk through the park, isn’t a threat.
+Of course, the top of the list of people you want your dog comfortable with is your family, who should spend plenty of time loving the animal.

 It’s also helpful to teach them to be indifferent to other animals so that they don’t perceive cats, squirrels, or other dogs in the same light as a genuine intruder.